 When Black & White Is Right

 Often prepared in the “back room” by the technical people, data sheets can be more an impediment to communication than a help.
 Here a crisp, tasteful layout implies precision and quality, while the text has been de-jargoned and speaks directly to the prospect’s needs.
 But, I hear some of you say, it’s not color.
 How can you impart a quality image without color?
 Well, you’re looking at it.
 And if you need another example, have a look at an Ansel Adams print.
 There are situations when black & white is simply right.
+On items such as these, it is expected and is even appreciated.

 What: Copy assistance, design, art, product panel design